 PALM TREES !!!

-There are 2,500 types and different species of palm trees to be found in the world.
+There are about 2,500 different species of palm trees.
 They are mainly found in tropical regions and desert areas.

 The best way to identify a palm tree is a long trunk without branches, and sporting a crown at the very top.